 How would you like to make your call center agents 8.5 times more likely to stay with your company and 16 times more likely to refer their friends?
 As a leader, you have the power to enact behaviors and policies that will do just that.
-After surveying 320 contact center employees, McKinsey & Company found proven ways to boost performance, which we’ll go over below in the call center management best practices.
+By implementing effective call center management strategies, you can create a supportive and engaging work environment that boosts agent satisfaction and performance.

 Call center management refers to the way a call center structures its organization, leverages resources, handles employees, and optimizes processes.
 Call center management consists of roles such as directors, call center managers, supervisors, and team leads.